 Now this is a sweet strawberry you can sink your teeth into.

 A basic muffin pan is priceless and will last you for a very long time.
-Wilton makes a great one for just under $7.
+Wilton makes a great one for less than $10.

 This post may contain affiliate links.
 See the disclosure policy for more information.